ncatlab/nlab-content/pages/3/4/5/1/1543/content.md

 \begin{remark}\label{CartanPrincipalBundles}
 **(Cartan principal bundles)**

-Historically this quotient property of a free continuous action was sometimes taken as the very definition of "principal bundle" without requiring [[local triviality]], e. g. in ([Cartan, 1949-1950](#Cartan)), where this perspective is attributed to [[Henri Cartan]].
-A standard modern textbook following this tradition is ([Husem&#246;ller](#Husemoeller)).
+Historically this quotient property of a free continuous action was sometimes taken as the very definition of "principal bundle" without requiring [[local triviality]], e. g. in [Cartan 1949-1950](#Cartan), where this perspective is attributed to [[Henri Cartan]].
+A standard modern textbook following this tradition is [Husemöller 1994](#Husemöller94).

-Therefore in order to avoid ambiguous terminology in the following, we will now follow ([Palais 61, Def.
-1.1.2](#Palais61)) and refer to this alternative definition of principal bundle as that of _Cartan principal bundle_:
+Therefore in order to avoid ambiguous terminology in the following, we will now follow [Palais 1961, Def.
+1.1.2](#Palais61) and refer to this alternative definition of principal bundle as that of _Cartan principal bundle_:

 \end{remark}